-We all know we need to hide God’s Word in our heart so we might not sin against him (Psalm 119:11) but do we ever get to actually doing this?
-We know there are many benefits to having the Word of God in our hearts: to speak truth to our hearts, battle against sin, speak truth to others, and witnessing to others.
-A reason I want to remind us of to think of first—is that it is the very Words of God are shaping our minds and hearts when they are in our memory.
+We all know we need to hide God’s Word in our hearts so we might not sin against him (Psalm 119:11) but do we ever get to actually doing this?
+We know there are many benefits to having the Word of God in our hearts: to speak truth to our hearts, battle against sin, speak truth to others, and witness to others.
+A reason I want to remind us to think of first—is that it is the very Words of God that are shaping our minds and hearts when they are in our memory.

 We are able to think God’s thoughts throughout the day—transforming our minds with the truths of God’s Word will help us in discerning the will of God.

 Memorization and Meditation seem to work together in the spiritual disciplines.
 The hope is that we are meditating on the verses we are memorizing so we understand the meaning and context of the verse so we can apply them properly.